raav3n/HtB-CyberApocalypse23/WEB/Gunhead.md

         return shell_exec('ping -c 3 '.$this->ip);
     }
 ```
+With that I know I can do some remote execution.

 ## Payload
 I check out the Command feature and try to add another command at the end.